scicloud/Final-Project/README.md

 UI: Coins are located in the top right.
 A glass of milk is your health bar in the bottom left.
 Present ammunition is located in the bottom right.

+Scenes: StartMenu represents the Main Menu.
+Scene1 represents the play state of the game.

 (Art/Sprites were done in collaboration between my friend and I. Music/sounds were found online at www.freesound.org)